belgattitude/openstore-schema-core/README.md

 [![License](https://poser.pugx.org/openstore/schema-core/license.png)](https://packagist.org/packages/openstore/schema-core)

 openstore-schema-core provides the database schema used in the openstore project.
 It consists of around 80 tables specifically designed to be used in a product catalog database.

+> **Disclaimer: this is a work-in-progress !**

 ![product_erd_image](https://github.com/belgattitude/openstore-schema-core/blob/master/docs/image/erd-zoom-product.jpg "Product erd")